FOR YOUNG ADULTS & TEENS

 • Experience anxiety, obsessive thinking, or mental checking related to food or your body

-• Feel disconnected from your body or unsure how to trust internal cues
+• Feel disconnected from your body or unsure how to trust internal cues like hunger, fullness, or energy

 You do not need to meet diagnostic criteria or be in crisis to begin therapy.
-Many people seek support because food, exercise, or body image has started to take up more space than they want it to.
+Many people seek support because food, eating, exercise, or body image has started to take up more space than they want it to.

 In-Person & Virtual Options (Roswell, GA + GA | SC | FL)